Sony AF DT 18-55mm F3.5-5.6 SAM II A-mount lens review by QuietOC

 Image quality seems to be well corrected for the long end of its range which is good for macro or portraiture.
 The older 18-70 is mostly inferior though that lens does not suffer from focus shift at 18 mm when stopping down.
 The larger 18-135 SAM has more center sharpness.
 The E mount 18-55 OSS has more consistent center sharpness.

-This lens actually covers full-frame over much of its focal range and has decent image quality.
+This lens actually covers full-frame over much of its focal range from about 24 mm and has decent image quality.

 Overall a very good kit lens that is worth the small premium when it is included with a new body purchase.
 It does a bit of everything pretty well.
 The significant change in the II version is the smoothness of the zoom and focus mechanisms along with the obvious cosmetic changes.
 Recommended.